What are stinging insects?

 How can I prevent stinging insects in the future?

-To help stop stinging insects from taking over your East Alabama property, we want to offer some easy-to-execute pest prevention tips:
+To help stop stinging insects from taking over your Alabama property, we want to offer some easy-to-execute pest prevention tips:

 Keeping stinging insects out of your home and away from your family by making sure screens are in place and intact.
 Keep windows and doors closed as much as possible.
 Place weatherstripping around windows and doors.

 Place a cap on the chimney and cover vents.

 Repair damage to wooden doors or window trim.

 Limit the amount of flowering vegetation you plant close to your home's exterior, especially at entry and exit points.